Mary Arden’s Farm

 Mary Arden’s is a working farm where most of the grounds and buildings are accessible to visitors, with some ramps provided for wheelchair users.
-However some paths are uneven – made worse in poor weather – and may prove difficult for wheelchairs and pushchairs.
-A courtesy wheelchair is available and our experienced guides can offer a sensory tour for visitors with sight impairments.
-There are also foreign language and large print guides available.
+However some paths are uneven – made worse in poor weather – and may prove difficult for some visitors.

 Conferences & meetings

 Browse a wonderful selection of Shakespeare-inspired gifts in our Mary Arden’s Gift shop.

 For car parking there is free onsite parking available.